 Women excel at some facets of intelligence and men excel at others.
 So it appears that male and female intellect is different, but not that one is categorically superior or inferior to the other.

-One may say, “The great geniuses of history are mostly men, why is that?”
+One may argue, “The great geniuses of history are mostly men.”

-One reason may be a bias in the recording of history and the assesment of genius.
+One reason may be a bias in the recording of history and in how we asses “genius.”

 This explains why many of the most outstandingly genius humans have been males.

-Another fascinating answer is that men statistically deviate from their average IQ more widely than women.
+Another fascinating factor here is that men statistically deviate from their average IQ more widely than women.
 This explains why many of the most outstandingly genius humans have been males.
 It also explains why many of the most outstandingly stupid humans are also males.

-One may say, “Why are all the great leaders men?”
+One may argue, “Almost all the great leaders of history are men.”

 Another answer simply reminds us that men and women are not identical.
-The male body and mind – with its muscular strength, immediate goals, and assertive nature tends to take control in more measurable ways.
+The male body and mind – with its muscular strength, immediate goals, and assertive nature tends to take leadership roles in more obvious and measurable ways.